 - Then, determine which ten the number is closer to.

-Once students are comfortable with rounding, they will naturally want to drop the number lines altogether.
+Once students are comfortable rounding, they naturally want to drop the number lines altogether.
 Of course, this phase will last longer for some students than others.

-When I first started teaching my students how to round with number lines, there weren’t very many resources available so I made my own.
+When I first started teaching my students rounding with number lines, there weren’t very many resources available, so I made my own.
 I would love to share some of my rounding worksheets with you.
-Click here to download my rounding mini bundle or fill in the form below.
+Be sure to grab the free rounding bundle.